ckesanapalli/davidschirduan.github.io/_pages/generators.md

 layout: projects
 title: Generators
 caption: Random Generators
-image: /images/generators.png
+image: /images/generators.jpg
 permalink: generators
 show_collection: none
+description: >
+  A bunch of random generators for various games and adventures.
 ---

-The GM can take random results and combine them with their own ideas to create something truly unique.
+The Game Master can take random results and combine them with their own ideas to create something truly unique.
 Here are some useful random results.

 <div class="columns">
   <div class="column column-1-2">